Person County DWI Court Process

 1. Arraignment (First Appearance)

-• When it Happens: Your arraignment is usually scheduled within a few weeks of your arrest.
-The exact date will be on the paperwork you received from the arresting officer.
+• When it Happens: The arraignment is your first court appearance, usually scheduled within a few weeks of your arrest.

 2. Pre-Trial Hearings